 - 1. ABCD is an uplift from the OTC market, the prior days close on the OTC market was \$20 - 2.
 ABCD opens trading on the new listing exchange at \$0.20 due to an erroneous order entry - 3.
-The new Reference Price to determine clearly erroneous executions would be \$20, the theoretical value of the stock from where it was last traded and resumes trading without an auction (i.e., reopens with quotations), the LULD Plan requires that the new Reference Price in this instance be established by using the mid-point of the best bid and offer ("BBO") on the primary listing exchange at the reopening time.27 This can result in a security's last traded or more relevant price, especially in less liquid names.
-In such rare instances, the Exchange is proposing to use a different Reference Price that is based on the prior
+The new Reference Price to determine clearly erroneous executions would be \$20, the theoretical value of the stock from where it was last traded In the context of the rare situation in which a security that enters a LULD Trading Pause and resumes trading without an auction (i.e., reopens with quotations), the LULD Plan requires that the new Reference Price in this instance be established by using the mid-point of the best bid and offer ("BBO") on the primary listing exchange at the reopening time.
+This can result in a Reference Price and subsequent LULD Price Band calculation that is significantly away from the security's last traded or more relevant price, especially in less liquid names.
+In such rare instances, the Exchange is proposing to use a different Reference Price that is based on the prior LULD Band that triggered the Trading Pause, rather than the midpoint of the BBO.